Beck Hole

-Beck Hole is a small valley village in the Borough of Scarborough, North Yorkshire, England.
+Beck Hole is a small valley village in the county of North Yorkshire, England.
 The village lies within the Goathland civil parish and the North York Moors national park.

+From 1974 to 2023 it was part of the Borough of Scarborough, it is now administered by the unitary North Yorkshire Council.

 Geography and description

 Beck Hole is located at approximately 70 m above sea level in the North York Moors, in the valley of the Murk Esk River, a tributary of the River Esk.
 The village is approximately 1.25 mi roughly north-west of Goathland and within the same civil parish.
 It is accessed by a road with very steep gradients on either side of the village.
 The North Yorkshire Moors Railway passes the village close by to the north.